-Convincing potential customers that you can help them nearly always requires sharing your expertise at no charge before they buy.
+Convincing potential customers that you can help them nearly always requires giving away your expertise for free before they buy.
 This kind of expertise-sharing usually takes the form of a free seminar, a tip sheet or similar guide, a downloadable e-book, or a free assessment or consultation.
-Now, you’re probably thinking – “But how will we get paid if we give it all away?” and “What if other businesses copy our stuff?”.
+Now, you’re probably thinking—”But how will we get paid if we give it all away?” and “What if other businesses copy our stuff?”.

-My take: if what you’re doing is so simple that people can learn how to do every bit of it themselves in around an hour (the typical free seminar length), then you don’t have a sustainable business anyway.
+Our take: if what you’re doing is so basic that people can learn how to do every bit of it themselves, thoroughly and completely, with quality, in around an hour (the typical free seminar length), then you don’t have a sustainable business anyway.

 Here’s how much free expertise you should share to build your own customer base:

 1. Enough to show people what they don’t know

 Remember that the devil’s in the details.
 People who think that gardening is just a matter of throwing some seeds at some dirt don’t appreciate the value of expert help from seminars, books, websites, and so on.

 They think “How hard can it be?”

 Your job is to answer that question by saying, “Actually, pretty darn challenging—unless you know what you’re doing.”
 (It goes without saying that YOU know what you’re doing.)